Chemical Industry News, Data & Insights

 • MOL aims to use up to 1.5 million tonnes of feedstock for the energy industry by 2030.

-• The mass balance approach was applied to track circular material in the production process.
+• The mass balance approach was applied to track circular material in the process.

 Introduction

-MOL Group has completed its first ISCC PLUS-certified production run using circular feedstock at its Tiszaújváros site in Hungary.
-This marks a significant step in its SHAPE TOMORROW Strategy.
+MOL Group has completed its first ISCC PLUS-certified production run using circular feedstock at its Petrochemicals site in Tiszaújváros, Hungary.
+This marks a significant step in integrating circular economy practices into its operations.

 Process and Certification

 The pilot test involved converting post-consumer plastic waste into high-quality polyethylene (PE) and polypropylene (PP).
-The process was conducted using a mass balance approach, which tracks and accounts for circular material processed alongside traditional inputs.
+The process utilized a mass balance approach to track and account for circular material when processed with traditional inputs.
+This achievement follows the ISCC PLUS certification obtained by MOL Petrochemicals in Tiszaújváros and Slovnaft in Bratislava in 2024 for steam cracker and polymerization units.

 Strategic Goals

-MOL aims to integrate circular economy principles into its production processes and plans to utilize up to 1.5 million tonnes of feedstock for the energy industry by 2030.
-This effort is supported by its ISCC PLUS certification, achieved in 2024 for its steam cracker and polymerization units in Tiszaújváros and Bratislava.
+MOL aims to transform its operations towards circular chemicals, with a target to utilize up to 1.5 million tonnes of feedstock for the energy industry by 2030.
+This strategy is supported by a growing portfolio, including a concession to manage municipal waste in Hungary and past acquisitions in plastics recycling.

-MOL Group will continue testing additional circular feedstocks and developing new processes to expand the role of waste as a raw material for plastics production.
-The company is also focusing on maximizing synergies with waste management as part of its broader strategy.
+MOL Group plans to continue testing additional circular feedstocks and developing new processes to expand the role of waste as a raw material for plastics production.
+The company is committed to advancing chemical recycling technologies through partnerships and maximizing synergies with waste management.